Manarom/JCAMPDXir.jl/README.md

 # General description

 This package is designed to read and write infrared spectra saved in JCAMP-DX (infrared) format.
-It cannot be considered as a complete implementation of the whole JCAMP-DX format specification.
-However, it implements some of the basic functionality to read  and write JCAMP-DX files according to the `4.24` and also it works with `5.01`.
+It implements some of the basic functionality to read  and write JCAMP-DX files according to the `4.24` and also it tested with `5.01`.
-It was tested on examples from python package [jcamp](https://github.com/nzhagen/jcamp.git)
+It was tested on all IR spectra examples from python package [jcamp](https://github.com/nzhagen/jcamp.git)

 Full  documentation is available at  [documentation](https://manarom.github.io/JCAMPDXir.jl/)